 “Yes,” she gives her the mail drop, the line goes dead.

-Credit cards, driver’s licenses, Amazon, all have the address of a private mailbox.
+Credit cards, driver’s licenses, Amazon, all have the address of a private mailbox in the name of one of Katya's corporate shells.
 They get no mail at home, there is no slot or box for the post office to clutter up with junk.
 A second mailbox is for a pseudonym, this is the one Penny mails the contract payments to, and the one Katya gave Mrs. Pearson.

 Katya returns to the others, Katja has filled them in on Gerard’s proposal.